Please log in to rate and comment on entries or to edit your profile.

 external link

-Augmenting Multi-media Lectures with Accessible Self-assessment Exercises
+An Easy to Use Tool for Augmenting multimedia Lectures with Accessible Self-assessment Exercises

 This website contains an easy to use tool for augmenting multi-media lectures with accessible self-assessment exercises.
 The authors identify the elements of a classroom lecture and find appropriate mechanisms for transferring those elements to a web-based format.